lamps-wg/cmcbis/draft-ietf-lamps-rfc5273bis.md

 TODO for -03:

 * Consider AuthEnvelopedData
+* Added requirements to follow BCP 195

 -02 version changes:

-* Replaced TLS 1.0 with TLS 1.2
+* Replaced TLS 1.0 with TLS 1.2 or later

 -01 version changes: